-Brian has been involved with local and national art shows, most notably the OPA National Art Show and Sale, Traveling The West Show, Mountain Oyster Club Show and Sale, Bosque Art Classic, The Out West Show and Sale, and Montana Miniatures Show.
-Brian also has had one-man art showings at Pinnell Art Gallery in Fallbrook CA and was a main participant in the Fallbrook Art Centers “Decade of Conflict” Military Art Show in the summer of 2009.
-He also has his originals hanging at the United States Air Force Museum In Dayton OH, Selfridge ANGB in Michigan, and Kirtland AFB in NM, the San Diego Air and Space Museum as well as numerous private collectors of his work throughout the United States, Asia, and Europe.
+Brian has had one man art showings at Pinnell Art Gallery in Fallbrook CA and was a participant in the Fallbrook Art Centers Decade of Conflict Military Art Show in the summer of 2009.
+He also has his originals hanging at the United States Air Force Museum In Dayton OH, Selfridge ANGB in MIchigan, and Kirtland AFB in NM, as well as numerous private collectors of his work throughout the United States, Asia, and Europe.

 I am an historical artist.
 Keeping our past in the present is how I like to think about what I do, ensuring that not only past generations remember historical figures and events, but also the upcoming generations that should know where we came from and where we may go based on this past.
 I did not call on the genre, it called on me – a calling that resides within me to this day, whatever subject that I chose to depict.

 It has been this way since I was a child growing up in Dayton, Ohio in the early 1960s.
 My particular love of historical events from our past motivates my desire to keep alive the events within our nations history as well as world history.
 Native American culture within the old west is a favorite subject as this way of life and spiritual thought is something that fascinates me with my subjects depicted through hours of research and conversations with notable historians.